MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPORestrictedAccessForSitesInsights.md

 ### -Content

-It is an optional parameter, and it specifies the sub-type of the report to be viewed or downloaded.
+It is an optional parameter, and it specifies the subtype of the report to be viewed or downloaded.

 ```yaml
 Type: ContentType